 Business associations provide entrepreneurs with helpful resources ranging from mentorship to industry-specific forms and guides.
-These associations can range from fairly general ones aimed at helping an array of entrepreneurs to those specific to one industry or local community.
+A small business association can range from a fairly general one aimed at helping an array of entrepreneurs to one specific to a single industry or local community.
 So if you’re interested in taking advantage of the benefits offered by business associations, here are some to consider.

 The Big List of Small Business Associations

 U.S. Small Business Administration

 Technically a government entity, the SBA does offer resources ranging from loans to contracting guidance.
 The local SBA offices also offer community groups that you can join to get even more tailored assistance.